indygreg/PyOxidizer/apple-codesign/README.md

 # apple-codesign

-`apple-codesign` is a crate implementing functionality related to code signing on Apple platforms in pure Rust (no use of `codesign` or other proprietary Apple tools).
+`apple-codesign` is a crate implementing functionality related to code signing on Apple platforms.
+Where possible, functionality is implemented in pure Rust and doesn't rely on `codesign` or other proprietary Apple tools.

-See the crate documentation for more.
+See the crate documentation at https://docs.rs/apple-codesign/latest/apple_codesign/ for more.

 # `rcodesign` CLI